 - Bandcamp – This is a way to sell your music (here’s my store).
 Can’t say enough good things about this.
 It has a great player that you can embed anywhere, stats, you can bundle anything with the download.
 It’s a great way to sell/share your music.

 - Filezilla – free FTP client.
 As they say, ‘The FileZilla Client not only supports FTP, but also FTP over TLS (FTPS) and SFTP’.
-Woo!
+Whoa!
 Let the party begin…

 - In the past couple of years I’ve definitely removed/hidden many of the tools I use from my phone.
 On my homescreen I just use really basic stuff – Calendar, Chrome browser, Gmail, Asana, Messages, Voice Memos.
 I have a bunch of other stuff but I hide most of it in folders so as not to get massively distracted.
 Here’s the other stuff I use:

 - Cleartune Tuner – Chromatic tuner.
 Amazing all the things you can do on your phone now, isn’t it?
 A tuner, recorder, diary, metronome, etc.

 - Time Guru Metronome – Great metronome app.
 Actually, the only thing I want in a metronome, apart from it keeping time, is that the click is woody, precise, and quite loud.
 I hate beeps.
 The best sound I’ve heard from an app is Justin Sandercoe’s app on android, but the iPhone version doesn’t use the same set of sounds, or it doesn’t have the same oomph as on the android.
 Anyhow, if you’re on Android, get that one!
 This one is pretty posh though – you can set it to different time signatures and have it drop out if you want, plus it’s made by Avi Bortnik who plays with John Scofield in that band that was good.
 And I like them.

 - 1Password – iOS version of this splendid password manager.